Relational Organisational Gestalt: An Emergent Approach to Organisational Development

 To read an interview with Marie-Anne about her book, please follow the link to the March 2018 Relational Change Newsletter.

 Marie-Anne Chidiac describes the importance of self as instrument as a key aspect of gestalt facilitation.

 Listen to an Interview with Sally Denham-Vaughan.

-Moving towards more supportive fields: COPs, CANs and RCOPs, Denham-Vaughan, S. and Clarke, M., British Gestalt Journal, (2016) 25, (2), 20–32.
+Moving towards more supportive fields: COPs, CANs and RCOPs, Denham-Vaughan, S. and Clark, M., British Gestalt Journal, (2016) 25, (2), 20–32.
 This paper defines three varieties of community/team organising and the relationship of each to Gestalt practice.

 SOS: A relational orientation towards social inclusion, Denham-Vaughan, S. and Chidiac, M-A. Mental Health and Social Inclusion, (2013) 17, (2), 100–107.
 This paper describes the contextual formulation of the term "Relational" used by the co-founders of Relational Change.

 The Relational State: How recognising the importance of human relationships could revolutionise the role of the state, (IPPR, Nov 2012).
 This collection of papers explores how ideas underpinning the relational state could help to reframe public sector service and government goals and provide a guide to policy and action.
 Also available on the IPPR Website

 The Relational Movement, by Fairfield, M., The Relational Movement, British Gestalt Journal, (2013), Vol. 22, No. 1, 22–35.

 The Process of Presence, by Chidiac, M.A. and Denham-Vaughan, S. – published in the British Gestalt Journal, 2007.